TseleMolelekoa/Intro-to-Python/README.md

 All variables are assigned to a data type, be it a STRING, or an INTEGER.
 Values of the same type can be manipulated together.
 In Python, automatic type conversion, also known as implicit casting, allows the interpreter to automatically convert compatible data types, such as integers to floats or floats to strings, as needed during operations or assignments, simplifying code and enhancing flexibility.

+###Variables are fundamental to programming in Python and are used extensively to store and manipulate data within programs.

+## Concatenation and Operations with Variables:
+You can concatenate strings and perform various operations with numerical variables.

+## Data Types:
+Python is dynamically typed, meaning you don't have to explicitly declare the type of a variable.
+Python will automatically determine the data type based on the value assigned to it.
+Common data types include:

+Integers: Whole numbers (e.g., int_var = 10)
+Floats: Decimal numbers (e.g., float_var = 3.14)
+Strings: Text (e.g., string_var = "Hello, World!")
+Booleans: True or False values (e.g., bool_var = True).

+##Variable Naming Rules:
+Variable names can consist of letters (both uppercase and lowercase), digits, and underscores.
+Variable names cannot start with a digit.
+Python variable names are case-sensitive, meaning myVar, MyVar, and myvar would be considered three different variables.
+Variable names should be descriptive to indicate the kind of data they store (e.g., age, name, total_score).
 Casting:
 # Implicit Casting:
 In Python, automatic type conversion, also known as implicit casting, allows the interpreter to automatically convert compatible data types, such as integers to floats or floats to strings, as needed during operations or assignments, simplifying code and enhancing flexibility.
 Also ensures that no data is lost when these conversions occur.